CCI-MOC/hil/docs/rest_api.md

 * If the network is public, no special access is required.
 * Otherwise, access to a project in the "access" list or administrative access is required.
+* Admin access to view all connected-nodes is required; otherwise only the nodes that a non-admin user has access to will be shown.

 #### Channel Formats